Current Architectural Styles in Florida

 #2.
 Craftsman

-The designers of the Craftsman believed in simplicity.
-They believed natural materials, high quality, functional and aesthetically pleasing homes led to a healthier, comfortable and productive way of life.
+The Craftsman designers believed in simplicity.
+They believed that natural materials and high-quality, functional, and aesthetically pleasing homes led to a healthier, more comfortable, and more productive way of life.

 Characteristics of the Craftsman home include: